bayfrontmedia/simple-pdo/docs/README.md

 **Description:**

-Returns name of the database currently being used.
+Returns name of the current database connection.

 **Parameters:**